piwikiwi345/Spotify-Exploration/README.md

 I accomplished this by using JOINS in SQL and then exporting the combined tables as .csv files.
 You can see my process in the following markdown [file](Data%20Handling/SQL.md).

+I then combined each country's combined tables into one master table that lives in [this](/Users/prithvivenkataswamy/Documents/Spotify-Exploration/data/master.csv) .csv file.
+You can see my process and code in the following jupyter [notebook](/Users/prithvivenkataswamy/Documents/Spotify-Exploration/Data Handling/handling.ipynb).

+## Exploratory Analysis

+### Python

+### Excel

+I imported the 'master.csv' file I created into google sheets in order to create a pivot table and use Advanced Excel to answer some of my questions more easily.

+The Pivot table was not as useful to me as I thought it would be, but it illuminated many descriptive statistics about the data which helped me frame my questions (and consqeuently my COUNTIFS and SUMIFS).
+Using medians, averages, and standard deviations, I could find trends in the data by answering my own questions.